 - 1. Follow the procedures in Before Working Inside Your Computer.

 - 2. Remove the:

 - a) SD card

 - b) battery

 - c) base cover

 - d) keyboard trim

 - e) keyboard

 - f) optical drive

-- g) hard drive
+- g) primary and secondary hard drive

 - h) palmrest

+- 3. Perform the following steps to remove the I/O board:

-- 3. Disconnect the ExpressCard module connector from the I/O board.
+- a) Disconnect the ExpressCard module connector from the I/O board.

-4. Remove the screw that secures the I/O board to the computer.
-Lift the right edge of the I/O board upwards to disengage the connector and remove it from computer.
+- b) Remove the screw that secures the I/O board to the computer.

+- c) Lift the right edge of the I/O board upwards to disengage the connector and remove it from computer.